 We aready talked about Facebook groups (see “Introduction“).
 Here the situation is more delicate: most of comics groups are invaded by spammers.
 And with spammers I mean comic artists like you, with very good intentions, that basically go there to show their work and don’t care about giving anything back to the community.
 Needless to say, this is not appreciated.

 Most of Communities all over the web allow you to introduce yourself when you get there, but they don’t expect you to use them as your personal launch pad.
-Usually there are very passionate people behind those groups that invest time and energy in order to moderate them and keeping them interesting and useful for everybody.
+Usually there are very passionate people behind those groups who invest time and energy in order to moderate them and keeping them interesting and useful for everybody.

 So you have two options: play by the rules, introduce yourself, connect, be useful to the community and eventually be noticed for your good karma, or just go and make your own rules by creating your own community.
 I personally don’t support any other option.

 Same rules that apply to Facebook apply to any forum.

 A good one where to start is Tapastic’s forum.
 Very good vibe, very nice people, very interesting topics and overall great community.
 As Webtoon passed on having their own forum, this has become one of the best places to discuss Webtoon matters too.

 Whatever forum you choose to browse, always introduce yourself first and then look for the #showcase/#promotion section of the forum to post your content.